Spectral Theory of the Nazarov-Sklyanin Lax Operator: Proof of main result

-Next, we show that Jack polynomials diagonalizing the Nazarov-Sklyanin hierarchy in $(1^{\vee})$ of Theorem [\ref{NSTheorem}] implies a remarkable property of $Z_{\lambda}$. \begin{proposition} For any partition $\lambda$, the projection of the Jack-Lax cyclic subspace in \textnormal{(\ref{JackLaxIntroductionInProof})} to $F \subset F[w]$ is one-dimensional and spanned by the Jack polynomial $j_{\lambda}$: \end{proposition}
+Next, we show that Jack polynomials diagonalizing the Nazarov--Sklyanin hierarchy in $(1^{\vee})$ of Theorem~\ref{NSTheorem} implies a remarkable property of $Z_{\lambda}$. \begin{Lemma} For any partition $\lambda$, the projection of the Jack--Lax cyclic subspace in~\eqref{JackLaxIntroductionInProof} to $F \subset F[w]$ is one-dimensional and spanned by the Jack polynomial $j_{\lambda}$: